Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 *Application is written in JAVA, using NetBeans IDE.*
 *Application is using DOM4J library for manipulation with XML.*

-Following attributes are exluded from the data collection process because small number of laptops has them (roughly 1 in 100 laptops has these attributes): Wireless, Warranty, Graphic card configuration, Weight, Item must be returned within, Refund will be given as, Processor configuration.
+Following attributes are exluded from the data collection process because small number of laptops has them (roughly 1 in 100 laptops has these attributes): "Wireless", "Warranty", "Graphic card configuration", "Weight", "Item must be returned within", "Refund will be given as", "Processor configuration".
 Attribute "Model" is also excluded because it has high variance. (example: Model e {40A10090US, Latitude E6420, ZV5000, E6400, D620, D630, Mini 10, ...}
+Attributes "sellingCurrency" and "shippingCurrency" taking values {"AUD", "CAD", "EUR", "GBP", "USD"} are also excluded because all selling price and shipping price are transformed in USD.
+Attribute laptopID, unique value for each laptop, is used only in collecting and filtering data manipulataion.
+Attribut is removed after all maniputalion is done.
 The attributes selected for building a prediction model are given below.

-##Categorical attributes:
+###Categorical attributes:
-* `"sellingCurrency"`: Selling price currency of laptop {"AUD", "CAD", "EUR", "GBP", "USD"}. *All laptops are filtered to USD currency and then attribute is excluded from dataset.*
-* `"shippingCurrency"`: Shipping price currency of laptop {"AUD", "CAD", "EUR", "GBP", "USD"}. *All laptops are filtered to USD currency and then attribute is excluded from dataset.*
 * `"returnShippingPaidBy"`: In case of return, shipping will be paid by {"Buyer", "Seller"}.
 * `"type"`: Type of laptop {"Laptop", "Netbook", "Notebook", "Portable", "Ultrabook"}.
 * `"brand"`: Brand of laptop {"Acer", "Asus", "Compaq", "Dell", "Emachines", "Fujitsu", "Gateway", "HP", "IBM", "Lenovo", "Panasonic", "Samsung", "Sony", "Toshiba"}.